samaddmirzaa/london-transit-archetypes/README.md

 3. Run the notebooks in order from `01` through `08`.
 Each one reads the output of the previous stage and writes its own output to `data/processed/`.

 To run the app locally, `pip install -r requirements.txt` and then `streamlit run app.py` from the project root.

-## A note on the approach

-A theme running through this project is that a technique being standard does not make it necessary for a given dataset.
-PCA was tested and set aside.
-The silhouette score was used to find a sensible range of cluster counts rather than blindly maximised, because on its own it favours a small number of tidy but useless clusters.
-DBSCAN was allowed to fail as a clustering method because that failure was itself informative about the shape of the data.
-K-Means was kept at six clusters rather than four even though four is more stable, because six gives archetypes that are more useful to describe, and the trade off is stated rather than hidden.
-Most of the decisions here were made by testing an option against the actual data rather than assuming it would work.